 Asbestos fibres are so small, you can't see them with your eyes.
 The only way to accurately know if a material contains asbestos is through analysis at a laboratory.

 There are legal requirements to have an asbestos survey, and there are two types of survey:

-You can find out more about the two types of asbestos survey in our asbestos surveys blog post.
+You can find out more about the two types of asbestos surveys in our asbestos surveys blog post.

 AIB is one of the most common types of asbestos-containing material (ACM) found on asbestos surveys.
 Make sure you carry out the necessary checks for disturbing materials in any building or structure.

-Download the free asbestos surveys toolbox talk to raise awareness of the types of asbestos survey you need.
+Download the free asbestos surveys toolbox talk to raise awareness of the type of asbestos survey you need.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.

 Take our asbestos awareness elearning course and get your certificate today.Asbestos Awareness Course

 AIB stands for Asbestos Insulating Board.
 But what is asbestos insulating board?
 Is it dangerous?
 And where do you find it?
 Asbestos insulating board was used for insulating against fire, heat, and sound.
 So you will often find it in walls, ceilings, fire doors and partitions.Read Post